astrohart/MFR/MFR.Settings.Configuration.Commands/README.md

-This command also requires that the [UserState](#P-MFR-IFileSystemEntry-UserState 'MFR.IFileSystemEntry.UserState') property be initialized to a reference to the configuration object containing the data that is to be saved.
+This command also requires that the [UserState](#P-MFR-IFileSystemEntry-UserState 'MFR.IFileSystemEntry.UserState') property be initialized to a reference to the config object containing the data that is to be saved.

 <a name='M-MFR-Settings-Configuration-Commands-SaveConfigurationToFileCommand-#ctor'></a>